 Leading Aphasia Treatments: 7 Speech Therapy Ideas

-The most common cause of aphasia is stroke, but it can also result from head injury, brain tumor or other neurological causes.
+The most common cause of aphasia is stroke, but it can also result from a head injury, brain tumor, or other neurological causes.

 7 top speech therapy ideas to treat aphasia:

 Speech-language pathologists should tailor the plan of care to each aphasia patient and his or her goals.

 “We customize to the individual patient’s needs,” said Susan Wortman-Jutt, MS, CCC-SLP, an advanced clinician at Burke Rehabilitation Hospital in White Plains, New York.
 “There is no one therapy that works for everybody.”